 Questions open our eyes to who we are and where we want to be.
 That’s incredibly valuable — especially when what you’re looking at is your company’s future.

-On a recent drive back from Cambridge, Eric, one of our MDs, recounted a talk he’d heard by Theodore Zeldin at Oxford TEDX around ‘The Conversation Menu’.
+On a recent drive back from Cambridge, one of our co-founders and Head of Revenue Eric Murphy recounted a talk he’d heard by Theodore Zeldin at Oxford TEDX around ‘The Conversation Menu’.
 Run by Zeldin, the dinner event sees guests paired off and encouraged to forego small talk in place of a series of questions presented to them on what looks like a restaurant menu.

 The questions are probing, the wording carefully considered, designed to stimulate thinking and conversation around subjects like ambition, curiosity, fear, friendship, the relations of the sexes, and civilisation.
 Not your average corporate dinner, then.

 'One director', Eric told me, as we flew down the A421, 'said he learned more about a colleague in two hours than he had in over 20 years of working with him.'

 Questions make the world go round.
 They’re the building blocks of stories and the cues from which rapport grows.
 They’re a quest for information and they also provide it, in the form of answers.
 (We don’t need to highlight the commercial value of those.)

 But there’s something else questions can do that’s at least as important as the answers they provide.